Donald Trump Impeachment Nears Majority Support In Multiple Polls In What Could Signify ‘Danger Zone’

 — INQUISITR (@theinquisitr) October 1, 2019

 Trump, meanwhile, has continued to deny he did anything wrong on his call with the Ukrainian president.
-As The Inquisitr reported earlier Tuesday, the president lashed out at Democratic Rep. Adam Schiff in a tweet that wondered why the California law maker hadn’t been charged with a crime.
+As The Inquisitr reported earlier Tuesday, the president lashed out at Democratic Rep. Adam Schiff in a tweet that wondered why the California lawmaker hadn’t been charged with a crime.
 On Monday, Trump, also on Twitter, accused Schiff of treason.

 Trump has taken issue with a statement Schiff, who is the chairman of the House Intelligence Committee, made last week before Congress, in which the congressman paraphrased the language the president used on his call with Zelensky.
 Trump claims Schiff’s comments, which the congressman admitted were an exaggerated parody rather than a verbatim retelling, did not accurately depict the nature of the conversation between the U.S. and Ukrainian leaders.

 But, as The Inquisitr noted, while exaggerated, Schiff’s comments echoed many of the statements that the president made as seen in a summarized transcript of the call released by the White House last Wednesday.
-On that call, the U.S. president asked the Ukrainian president to investigate a corruption conspiracy linking the president’s potential 2020 rival, former Vice President Joe Biden, to the removal of a prosector in the Ukraine.
+On that call, the U.S. president asked the Ukrainian president to investigate a corruption conspiracy linking the president’s potential 2020 rival, former Vice President Joe Biden, to the removal of a prosecutor in Ukraine.
 The theory has previously been debunked.

 Trump has repeatedly said that the call, which a whistleblower filed a complaint in August about after hearing about it from several secondhand sources, was “perfect.”
 The president has also targeted the whistleblower in addition to congressional democrats on Twitter following news of the whistleblower report and the subsequent impeachment inquiry, announced by House Speaker Nancy Pelosi on Tuesday.